Fair Document Valuation in LLM Summaries via Shapley Values: Supplementary Materials to Section

 Next, we further quantify this relationship.
 Recall that the y-axis represents the difference in marginal contributions, defined as:

-Since our evaluation prompt restricts the performance score $v(\cdot)$ to the integer range $[0, 10]$, $\Delta_{i,j}(S)$ is naturally strictly bounded by 10.
-Consequently, a global linear bound with a slope of $L=10$ is somewhat trivial (given that the embedding distance is normalized to $[0,1]$) and practically a very loose bound.
+Since our evaluation prompt restricts the performance score $v(\cdot)$ to the integer range $[0,10]$, $\Delta_{i,j}(S)$ is bounded by $10$, and the observed cosine distances lie in $[0,1]$ (review embeddings have non-negative pairwise cosine similarity).
+A bounded score therefore yields a constant ceiling on $\Delta_{i,j}(S)$, but such a constant bound is uninformative at small distances; what Assumption~\ref{assump:lipschitz} requires is a \emph{linear} bound $\Delta_{i,j}(S)\le L\,d(e_i,e_j)$ that also controls the small-distance regime.
 However, the validity of Assumption \ref{assump:lipschitz} hinges on the \textit{local} behavior of this difference as the embedding distance approaches zero.
 If the ratio of differences to distances were unbounded, we would observe data points filling the upper-left region of the plot (i.e., small distance but large difference).

 Instead, Figure \ref{fig:lipschitz_validation} shows a dense concentration of points near the origin.
 To quantify this, we examine the data points within the region of high semantic similarity (specifically, embedding distance $d(e_i, e_j) \in [0, 0.4]$).
 In this range, we find that more than 95\% of the data points satisfy the condition: